kamranahmedse/developer-roadmap/content/roadmaps/1-frontend/1-Learn/1-Job-Ready.md

 * What is DNS?
 How a website is found on the internet?
 * What's in a domain name?
 What is an IP Address?
 * What is Web Hosting?

-## Writing Some Code
-Now that you understand how things work, next step is getting your hands dirty and start actual coding